htem/GridTape_VNC_paper/template_registration_pipeline/register_EM_dataset_to_template/README.md

 ---

 In addition to the downsampling and z axis flipping described in the first paragraph above, there are some additional scaling and offset shenanigans that make it complicated to try to use the files in this folder yourself.
 However, these difficulties are addressed in other scripts in this repository so that you shouldn't have to think about them.
-See `pymaid_utils/manipulate_and_reupload_catmaid_neurons.py`'s function `get_elastictransformed_neurons_by_skid` for an example of how to account for all of the rescalings, offsets, and flips described in the steps below.
+See the function `warp_points_FANC_to_template` and `warp_points_template_to_FANC` in [warp_points_between_FANC_and_template.py](https://github.com/htem/GridTape_VNC_paper/blob/main/template_registration_pipeline/register_EM_dataset_to_template/warp_points_between_FANC_and_template.py) for an example of how to account for all of the rescalings, offsets, and flips described in the steps below.
 If you want to use the files in this folder yourself, you will need to replicate the steps below in your own code:

 To get from coordinates in `FANC_synapsesV3.nrrd` (the synapse density of the EM dataset, in the same physical coordinate frame as the EM dataset) to the corresponding location in the VNC template, take the following steps:<br>
 1. Shift the coordinate by (-533.2, -533.2, -945)nm.
 This is (-1.24, -1.24, -2.1) voxels in `FANC_synapsesV3.nrrd`'s voxel scaling of (430, 430, 450)nm, or equivalently is (-124, -124, -21) voxels in the EM dataset's voxel scaling of (4.3, 4.3, 45)nm.
 (This small offset is due to the CNN not making predictions on the borders of the dataset, so the predictions were shifted up-and-left by this small amount relative to the EM dataset.)